ELETTRA-SincrotroneTrieste/cumbia-libs/index.md

 Write graphical user interface components and applications communicating with the Tango and Epics control systems.
 More control system engines can be added in the future and plugged into existing cumbia installations and applications.

+### Let your application written in any technology run from Everywhere through http[s] or websocket
+Yes, the *same* app that connects to Tango or EPICS, can be restarted and rely on either *http* or *websocket* transparently.
+No code change, no source name changes, no rebuilding.

 ### Combine results into formulas and functions
 Mixing the  Qt *javascript* integration and the *cumbia formula plugin*, read results from Tango and Epics can be introduced into functions.
 The results can be displayed into any *cumbia-qtcontrols* widget.